wting/rust.vim/README.md

 all the requisite files.

 The syntax is copied from the `incoming` branch, so it may be slightly different if you're using a stable release.

-A daily cron job that updates this plugin.
+A daily cron job updates this plugin.

 ## Installation